It’s time to enter the exploratory phase of eating real food – hollerrrr! (In the baby world we call this Starting Solids. It’s a milestone.

 Introducing New Foods

-The old-school approach is to offer the same food (and only that food) for 3-4 days in a row before introducing a new one.
+The old-school approach to starting solids is to offer the same food (and only that food) for 3-4 days in a row before introducing a new one.
 The aim with this was to easily identify food allergies and sensitivities, but new research shows that this approach is unnecessarily conservative.
 Plus, these early foods are not ones that babies are likely to be allergic to anyway.